GrHalbgott/index-calculator/README.md

 - Soil-Adjusted Vegetation Index (SAVI)
 - Structure Intensive Pigment Vegetation Index (SIPI)

+### Output options

+The following outputs can be automatically generated and aved to `./results/`:
+- Plot the resulting array with the default ranges (as found in literature)
+- Save the plot as figure
+- Save the resulting array as txt-file
+- Export the resulting array as GIS-ready tif-file (raster)
+- Generate a histogram and include descriptive statistics (min, max, mean, std.dev)

+As before, if there is a type of output which you would want to get, please write an <a href="https://github.com/GrHalbgott/index-calculator/issues">issue</a>.

 ## Data

 Exemplary multispectral raster data can be found <a href="https://heibox.uni-heidelberg.de/d/5a5c773e48cf410a9ed6/">here</a> and should be put into `./data/raster/`.<br/>
-The region of interest must be manually added as a shapefile into `./data/shapes/`.
+The region of interest must be manually added as a shapefile into `./data/shapes/`. <br/>
+An example roi to test the program can be found in the HeiBOX folder mentioned above as well.

 <details>
    <summary><b>How to acquire raster (Sentinel-2) data</b></summary>